 - Whether there is any need for any urgent action to protect the child or any other children in the household or community.

-A decision to discuss the referral with other organisations without parental knowledge or permission should be authorised by a children's social care manager, and the reasons recorded.
+A decision to discuss the referral with other organisations without parental knowledge should be authorised by a children's social care manager, and the reasons recorded.

 This checking and information gathering stage must involve an immediate assessment of any concerns about either the child's health and development, or actual and/or potential harm, which justify further enquiries, assessments and / or interventions.